-7d.
+7D.
 CORNER PLOTS

-Corner plot buildings should address both public sides of the building with active room windows and
+Corner plot buildings should address both public sides of the building with active room windows and entrances.
+Blank flank ends should be avoided (Figure 14).

-7e.
+7E.
 DOORS AND ENTRANCES

-Main entrances should be located on the public side of the street and should be obvious through architecture and lighting to aid legibility without
+Main entrances should be located on the public side of the street and should be obvious through architecture and lighting to aid legibility without relying on signage.